Would you like to learn how to create digital images that will make you look like a pro with your social media advertising or other digital marketing?

 These days there are a lot of desktop programs and apps you can use to create high-quality creative assets and fast when you need to create images ready for use on various social platforms.

-But finding the right image for social media advertising which are high quality, royalty and copyright free, and which are on brand and professional can be tricky.
+But finding the right image for social media advertising which are high quality, royalty and copyright free, and is on brand and professional can be tricky.

 Here are some top tips to help you find the right images for social media advertising: